ibe-uw/tiara/docs/detailed-installation.md

 It could potentially cause problems with your conda environment though, but if you use it only for **tiara**, everything should be fine.
 This is a recommended option.

-Now you can clone this repository, navigate to the directory containing setup.py and run it:
+Now you can either clone https://github.com/ibe-uw/tiara.git or download the latest release from https://github.com/ibe-uw/tiara/releases, navigate to the directory containing setup.py and run it:

 ```bash
 git clone https://github.com/ibe-uw/tiara.git